How do you prevent back problems in dachshunds?

 Mid section of a man holding his dachshund in underarm

-How to hold a dachshund.
+How to Properly Hold a Dachshund

 dachshund store banner

-Final thoughts
+Final Thoughts

 Related post: Dachshund Back Problems and How to Avoid Them